Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/07-CollectionViews/README.md

 **An object that manages an ordered collection of data items and presents them using customizable layouts.**

-We find them in many Apple apps used to display a collection of items.
+We find them in many apps used to display a collection of items.

-Instagram/Pinterest - Items are Photos<br>
-Spotify - Items are genres, artists or songs

 ![collectionviews](assets/collectionviewexample.png)

 <!-- > -->

-## Layout
+## CollectionViews use Layouts

-Layout in a collection view is everything that deals with *where* the content is displayed.<br>
+A layout in a collection view is *how* the content is displayed.
-Each individual item is specified by the UICollectionView's layout attributes (bounds, center, frame...).
-These properties are used to define the **items** in the collection view.

 `UICollectionViewLayout` is a class that is meant to be subclassed, to let you customize it.